Credit Score Needed for Mortgage on Home Loans

 If you need to pay off your bad debts, then negotiate with the collection agency that you will make a pay-for-delete payment.
 Pay for delete is when collection agencies agree to delete the derogatory credit items off the credit report in place of the debt payment.
 Otherwise, do not pay off your old collection accounts or charge off accounts.
 This is because you do not have to pay off outstanding unpaid collection accounts or charge-offs to qualify for an FHA loan.

-What If Lender Requires You To Pay Outstanding Collection Accounts?
+What If Lender Requires You to Pay Outstanding Collection Accounts?

 There are so many instances where borrowers are told by the lender they go to and are told that they need to pay off their outstanding unpaid collection accounts and charge-off accounts.
 This is not sound advice, and you should not listen to them.
 Most bankers are not licensed.
 They do not know the FHA Guidelines fully.
+Paying off outstanding bad debts will often devastate credit scores.
+Charge-offs and collection accounts do not have to be paid off to qualify for home loans.
+I had a borrower who recently closed on her home purchase.

 Shopping at Different Lenders After Mortgage Denial